-Trapdoor spiders live in burrows.
-They dig a space in the ground that is lined with silk.
+Trapdoors live in burrows.
+They dig a space in the ground and line it with silk.
 This is where they raise and protect their young.
 Their diet consists of a variety of insects and other arthropods.
 So, Trapdoor Spiders set up shop in vegetation where there will be plenty of bugs for them to eat.
 When their sensory silk line gets cut, the spider knows prey is nearby and will come out to ambush it.

 Certain types of Space-web Spiders build a bowl out of tangled thread and attach it to the lower branches of a tree.
 This way, anything falling from that area of the tree will drop into the bowl for an easy meal.

-Why are there spider webs inside my building?
+Why do spiders make webs inside my building?

-If you have spider webs in a building you own or manage, there’s a good chance you have other pests as well.
-Spiders are motivated by food, so spiders enter your space and decide to stay because you’ve got snacks for them.
-Here are 3 possible reasons why you have spiders:
+If you have spider webs in your home or business, there’s a good chance you have other pests as well.
+Spiders are motivated by food, so spiders enter your space and decide to stay because you already have other insects for them to eat.
+Here are 3 other possible reasons why you have spiders:

 - The building’s perimeter isn’t secure.
 Spiders on the hunt for food need a way to get in in the first place.
 Usually, they get in through cracks in the walls or foundation or through holes in window screens.
 They may also squeeze in through openings if your windows aren’t sealed properly.
 Seal up all holes and cracks with caulking.
 Patch up or replace damaged screens.

 - Too much vegetation near the exterior walls.
 If you have bushes, plants, and flowers directly outside your home, there’s a greater chance of spiders eventually moving inside.